eugenewebdevs/workshops/workshops-2019/workshops-2020/chromeDevTools/devToolsIntro/README.md

 ## About

-Chrome provides tools in the browser for developers to better understand waht is going on with web pages in regards to performance and errors.
+Chrome provides tools in the browser for developers to better understand what is going on with web pages in regards to performance and errors.
 All major browsers provide tools built into the browser.

 This workshop will be using the Chrome dev tools however.
 Latest version of Chrome at the time of teh workshop.